splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TOD: Try to upgrade to next v10
+1. TODO: Try to upgrade to next v10
-1. TODO: Update page URL when updating the page title.
 1. TODO: Make sure update and createt fail when title conflicts with the title of existing/deleted page
 1. TODO: Consider moving to tailwind.css / svelte
 1. TODO: Add "Copy" button next to phone numbers